JeremyGamer13/PenguinBot-Forks/README.md

-# gronk
+# PenguinBot-Forks
-this is literally just a fork of PenguinBot-Public but i deleted a bunch of stuff & added some small things
+these are literally just forks of PenguinBot-Public for my own use on random stuff

 # PenguinBot-Public
 A stripped-down public version of PenguinBot.